 This piece first appeared on newstatesman.com.
 Veterinary biologists have discovered that a sexually-transmitted cancer found in dogs around the world first originated 11,000 years ago, making it potentially the oldest living mammalian creature.

 A prominent doctor says that the term is misleading—and makes it harder to keep patients away from quacks.

 Lots of people have been telling Republican Party leaders that simply opposing Obamacare isn’t enough—that they need to develop an alternative.
 But few can offer such advice with the authority, or the insight, of Clint Murphy.

 The headline was splashed across the top of the Drudge Report this morning: “Obamacare Cost Caps Delayed Until 2015.”
-The link went to a New York Times story about another Obamacare regulatory decision—in this case, a ruling that some employers have one more year before they must comply with one of the law’s key consumer protections.
+The link went to a New York Times story about another Obamacare regulatory decision—in this case, a ruling that some employers have

 The film critic wrote candidly—and controversially—about his alcoholism.

 Fidel Castro's Cuba defined Hugo Chavez's life as much as Chavez's own Venezuela did.